Al-Karkh SC

-Founded in 1963, Al-Karkh was not successful in reaching the top-flight of Iraqi football until Al-Rasheed SC's properties and place in the top division were transferred to Al-Karkh when Al-Rasheed were dissolved in 1990.
+Founded in 1963, Al-Karkh was not successful in reaching the top flight of Iraqi football until Al-Rasheed SC's properties and place in the top division were transferred to Al-Karkh when Al-Rasheed were dissolved in 1990.
 In 2022, Al-Karkh achieved its first Iraq FA Cup title with a 2–1 victory over Al-Kahrabaa in the final.

 History

 In the late-1940s, a basketball club was established under the name of Al-Mansour Club, where a lot of national basketball players started.
 The team won the 1958 Adhamiya Tournament with thousands of people either celebrating in the court or crowding outside of it.
-In the early-1960s, the club was dissolved and its administrative board was transferred to the new Al-Karkh Sports Club which is considered as Al-Mansour's spiritual successor.
+In 1974, the club was merged with Al-Karkh Sports Club.

-Since it was founded in 1963, Al-Karkh were unsuccessful to get promoted to the Iraq Central FA League or later the Iraqi Premier League.
+Since it was founded in 1963, Al-Karkh were unsuccessful to get promoted to the Iraq Central FA Premier League or later the Iraqi Premier League.
 For 27 years, they had been languishing in the lower divisions.

 Taking the Al Karkh Stadium as his club's, on 23 November 1983, Uday Hussein founded a new sports club named Al-Rasheed.
-Al-Rasheed soon became the strongest club in Iraq, winning the lower division in their first season followed by three top division league titles, two FA Cups, three Arab Club Champions Cup trophies and a runners-up spot at the AFC Champions League, all between 1983 and 1990.
+Al-Rasheed soon won the lower division in their first season followed by three top division league titles, two FA Cups, three Arab Club Champions Cup trophies and a runners-up spot at the AFC Champions League, all between 1983 and 1990.

-On 18 August 1990, the Iraqi Olympic Committee decided to dissolve Al-Rasheed Sports Club and transfer all of its properties to Al-Karkh Sports Club and replacing Al-Rasheed with Al-Karkh in the Iraqi Premier League.
+On 18 August 1990, the Iraqi Olympic Committee decided to dissolve Al-Rasheed Sports Club, transferring all of its properties to Al-Karkh Sports Club, and replaced Al-Rasheed with Al-Karkh in the Iraqi Premier League.

 When Al-Karkh replaced Al-Rasheed's place in the Iraqi Premier League, the team for the first time in their history played in the top tier of Iraqi football.
 Most of the Iraq national team players left, retiring, like Adnan Dirjal, Haris Mohammed, and Samir Shaker, or transferring to other teams, like Ahmed Radhi, Laith Hussein, and Habib Jafar.
 In their first season in the senior division, 1990–91, they finished in 4th place at 38 points.

 Being coached by Adnan Dirjal, Al-Karkh, on Dirjal's first season as a coach, finished in the furthest place they have ever been in the league, which is 3rd place in the 1991–92 season, three points away from the leaders.
 Dirjal received the best Iraqi coach award for the team's performance through the season, while Saad Qais Noaman received the best player award.
-Al-Karkh also finished in 4th place in the 1991 Iraqi Elite Cup.
+Al-Karkh also finished in 4th place in the 1st Umm al-Ma'arik Championship.